 In this second post dedicated to System Administrators who have to deal with a Risk Assessment, Security Assessment, Due Diligence or Compliance Questionnaire: if you lost the first one, you can read it here.
 This time we’ll talk about how to enforce a password policy by altering the default settings – in terms of password complexity and password minimum length – in Windows Server 2012.

 This is a task that often needs to be done to comply with the security requirements asked by most modern regulations and standards – such as the ISO/IEC 27001:2013, ISO/IEC 27002:2013, ISO/IEC 20000:2011, NIST CyberSecurity Framework, SSAE/SOC2, ITIL, PCI-DSS and so on – but it can also be useful for those who just want to protect their system in a better way – or do the exact opposite by relaxing these controls (which is not something you should normally do – read here to understand why).

 Here’s how we can take a look at the current system settings in terms of password strength and change them as we please:

-For clients and/or servers not connected to an Active Directory Domain
+In case you need to configure clients and/or servers not connected to an Active Directory Domain, use the following:

 - Open the Control Panel.